 Chapter 9 – People Power

-I often take for granted that I can get a new Transformers toy and instantly share the event with friends all over the world via social media.
+I often take for granted that, in 2016, I can get a new Transformers toy and instantly share the event with friends all over the world via social media.
 I’ll get feedback in return, whether it’s a comment, or a “love/like”, or even just a thumbs up emoji.
 In short, I’ll get the joy of the experience reflected back at me and multiplied tenfold.

 But back in 1988, it was a different story.
 Collecting Transformers had become a solitary experience.
 It was the penultimate year at primary school; all my school mates had long forgotten about Transformers, instead focusing on their Atari computers and Euro ’88.